 He holds a Management degree from the Delhi School of Economics.

-Thank you for registering.
+Thank you for joining the mailing list.
 We will keep you up to date with the latest news for The Treasury Leaders Summit.

 Thank you for downloading the Post-Event Report.
 You will receive an email link shortly.